AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/dynamic-media/config-dm.md

 <!-- THIS PARAGRAPH WAS REPLACED WITH THE TWO PARAGRAPHS DIRECTLY ABOVE BASED ON CQDOC-17657 You can tune job parameters for faster processing when you upload files.
 For example, if you are uploading PSD files, but do not want to process them as templates, you can set layer extraction to false (off).
 In such case, the tuned job parameter would appear as `process=None&createTemplate=false`. -->

-Adobe rekommenderar att du använder följande&quot;justerade&quot; jobbparametrar för PDF-, PostScript®- och PSD-filer:
+Adobe rekommenderar att du använder följande &quot;justerade&quot; jobbparametrar för PDF, PostScript® och PSD:

 | Filtyp | Rekommenderade jobbparametrar |
 | ---| ---|